Floating Aquatic Vegetation

 DBW’s partner in FAV control, the U.S. Department of Agriculture, Agricultural Research Service, evaluates and implements live, natural control agents where possible and effective.
 FAV control by water hyacinth weevils (Neochetina bruchi and Neochetina eichhorniae) have been used.

 DBW staff support other types of controls with hand picking.
-This is typically done with smaller mats of FAV and/or when chemical control methods cannot be applied due to permit restrictions.
+This is typically done with smaller mats of FAV and/or when herbicide control methods cannot be applied due to permit restrictions.

 DBW environmental scientists and field crews monitor all treatment areas to ensure that herbicide concentrations do not exceed allowable limits or have any significant adverse impacts on the environment, agriculture, or public health.
 In addition, we minimize and mitigate harm to state or federal endangered, threatened, or species of special concern when FAV control is underway.